essole/Arcsight-Parsers_Trend-Micro-IMSVA/README.md

 For futher undertanding of the configurations that must be done during the installation of the flexconnector, please refer to Arcsight Flexconnector official dev guide document.

 Note that about event categorization I also provided the required CSV file located in the directory acp.
-I recommend replacing this acp directory with the one in the installation directory of your flexconnector just as is.
+I recommend replacing the acp directory in the installation directory of your flexconnector with the one provided by this repository just as is.